wunderwald/AdaptiveImageQuantization/README.md

 - thresh: the threshold for sum-of-squares deviations inside of cells
 - minCellDims: array where 0: minWidth, 1: minHeight.
 Smaller cells are ignored (default: 2, 2)
 - showEdges: bool, indicates wether cell edges are drawn
 - edgeType: if showEdges==true, determines the type of edges.
-Options: 'black' (default), 'white', 'inv' (inverted average color of cell)
+Options: 'black' (default), 'white', 'inv', 'darken', 'lighten')

 ## Demo